Cuprum77/BananaBoard/README.md

 # BananaBoard
 ## Project description
 The BananaBoard is a solution to a problem of hooking up power supplies with standard 4mm Banana Plugs to Breadboards.
-It was based on the idea of not having to own multiple cables and being easier to use than 4mm Banana Plug to Alligator clips and more reliable than the 4mm Banana Plug to 2.54mm Pin header cables.
+It was based on the idea of not having to own multiple cables and being easier to use, rather than relying on 4mm Banana Plug to Alligator clips or the 4mm Banana Plug to 2.54mm Pin header cables.

 ![alt text][trio]